Thread Production 101

 A whole range of sewing threads can be produced from the few raw materials we’ve discussed today.

 Corespun is the best general-purpose apparel sewing thread available in the market today.
-Corespun combines the strength and elongation characteristics of the Continuous Filament Core with the sewing performance and surface characteristics of the spun fibre threads.
+Corespun combines the strength and elongation characteristics of the Continuous Filament Core with the sewing performance and surface characteristics of the spun fiber threads.

 Soft threads receive no special treatment other than bleaching or dyeing and the application of a uniform, low friction lubricant.

 Glace cotton threads are produced from soft cotton threads by giving them a polishing treatment.
-This process applies a coating of starch to the surface of the thread, brushes the fibre ends into the body of the thread and dries them to form a smooth surface on the thread.
+This process applies a coating of starch to the surface of the thread, brushes the fiber ends into the body of the thread and dries them to form a smooth surface on the thread.
 The polishing process increases the strength of the thread by about 10% but more importantly this process protects the thread from abrasion during heavy-duty sewing operations.
 Glace finishes are also applied to Polyester / Cotton corespun threads.

 Continuous Filament Threads - Coats produces a variety of different continuous filament threads with different physical characteristics which satisfy particular sectors of the sewing thread industry.
 The Continuous filament threads produced by Coats are made from Polyamide [nylon], Polyester and Rayon.